Primary Navigation Mobile

 The Q4 E-Tron comes with a choice of three electric motor layouts.
 The most basic version, in the 35 model, comes with the smallest 52kWh battery, and the least powerful electric motor driving the rear wheels, at 170hp.
 Although relatively short-ranged, it’s the most affordable Q4, and not a bad choice for those who spend most of their driving life in town.
 It has a top speed of 99mph, and accelerates from 0-62mph in a reasonable, although hardly quick, 9.0 seconds.

-The 40 is probably the sweet spot of the line-up.
-It’s still rear-wheel drive, but you get a more powerful electric motor with 204hp.
-It has the same top speed of 99mph, but will hit 62mph from rest in a more reasonable 8.5 seconds.
+The 45 is the version to go for, we’d say.
+It’s still rear-wheel drive, but you get a much more powerful electric motor with 286hp.
+Performance figures include a much more potent 6.7sec 0-62mph time and a top speed of 112mph.
 To be honest, while it’s no ball of fire, its performance feels pretty well in tune with the general feeling of the Q4, and it’s the model with the longest possible range, so for most buyers it makes the most sense.
+All-wheel drive is available for the 45, but we wouldn’t bother.

 What’s it like to drive?